ucsb-cs56-projects/cs56-games-gomoku/README.md

 Fix the clicking so that it requires only one click to place a stone.
 (Most of the time I have to click twice to confirm a stone.)
 Add a layout manager to Gomoku.java so that the UI is more flexible.

+W18 Final Remarks:

+The game now has two modes, two-player and single-player.
+Both of them are standard Gomoku so you can only win with exactly five tiles in a row, which is a change from how we recieved it.
+The game is now played on a 15 by 15 board.
+The game is now visually clean now.
+The two-player mode has an undo button that goes back one move and also a feature that highlights the tiles which the mouse is hovering over with respect to whose turn it is.
+Different panels such as the menu and instruction panel have different classes as well as the checkWin code and listener classes.
+The game is set up and played by Gomoku.java and GomokuSinglePlayer.java.

+Possible new features: Right now, there is only standard Gomoku implemented.
+The free style version allows for a player to win with more than five tiles in a row.
+There are other house rules that can be found online that could be implemented.
+Different difficulty levels could be implemented in the single player mode, which could range from a computer plays a random move to creating a more complex AI.

+Potential bugs: Certain values and texts are hard-coded so everything won't fit in the window if you resize it to be smaller.
+The layout of different panels could be changed so that resizing the window won't mess up the interface.

+Opportunities for refactoring: Now, there is lots of duplicate code in Gomoku.java and GomokuSinglePlayer.java.
+Some of the code in those two classes could be refactored into a parent class and make those two subclasses.

+It is really important to take time to understand each class and how they are connected.